rng-guy/NFSMWBartender/APPENDIX.md

 * The helicopter can only rejoin pursuits early at Heat levels for which you define valid rejoin-delay values.
 The helicopter doesn't rejoin if it gets wrecked or runs out of fuel.

 * The helicopter rejoins with whatever amount of fuel it had left, minus the rejoin delay.
-If the helicopter wouldn't have any fuel left after rejoining, it respawns normally instead.
+The helicopter doesn't rejoin, however, if it wouldn't have any fuel left after rejoining.

 * Rejoining helicopters don't count towards the total number of helicopters deployed.